FZJ-JSC/JUBE/docs/glossar.rst

 .. glossary::
    :sorted:

    remove
       The given benchmark will be removed.

       If no benchmark id is given, last benchmark found in directory will be removed.

       Only the *JUBE* internal directory structure will be deleted.
       External files and directories will stay unchanged.

       If no benchmark id is given, last benchmark found in directory will be used.
 If benchmark directory is missing, current directory will be used.

    comment
       Add or manipulate the comment string.

       If no benchmark id is given, last benchmark found in directory will be used.
 If benchmark directory is missing, current directory will be used.

    info
       Show info for the given benchmark directory, a given benchmark or a specific step.

       If benchmark directory is missing, current directory will be used.

+   log
+      Show logs for the given benchmark directory or a given benchmark.

+      If benchmark directory is missing, current directory will be used.

    continue
       Continue an existing benchmark.
 Not finished steps will be continued, if they are leaving pending mode.

       If no benchmark id is given, last benchmark found in directory will be used.
 If benchmark directory is missing, current directory will be used.

    analyse
       Analyse an existing benchmark.
 The analyzer will scan through all files given inside the configuration by using the given patternsets.

       If no benchmark id is given, last benchmark found in directory will be used.
 If benchmark directory is missing, current directory will be used.

    run
       Start a new benchmark run by parsing the given *JUBE* input file.

    result
       Create a result table.

       If no benchmark id is given, last benchmark found in directory will be used.
 If benchmark directory is missing, current directory will be used.

    benchmark_tag
       The main benchmark definition

       .. code-block:: xml

          <benchmark name="..." outpath="...">